Chapter 3: Advanced Guide to

 2. The Inverted Pyramid

-So what do you do?
+So what do you do as a reader?
 You check out the headlines first.
 If it grabs you, you will likely read the first sentence or two (the lead).
 You get the basics of the story and you can either 1) move on, or 2) continue reading for more details – but already you have the gist of the story.

 To make this a little more clear, let’s break the inverted pyramid into three main steps: